 Create and Save Templates

-Creating a customized graphic for each blog post might seem a little overwhelming.
-It can seem even more of a challenge when you consider that each social network requires its own specific size.
+Creating a customized graphic for each blog post might seem like a lot of work.
+Plus you may need to create a graphic for each social network you use in its own specific size.
 For example, Instagram photos must be square and Pinterest pins work best when they are tall.
 You can take a look at some Pinterest pin designs that I created for my clients as examples and read my 7 steps for creating Pinterest pins that get shared for more information on creating pins.
-A time-saving technique is to create and save templates in each size you need, then simply switch out the image and text when needed.
-Because optimal size requirements sometimes change for each platform be sure to keep current with any changes.
+A way to save time is to create and save templates in each size you need, then just switch out the image and text when needed.
+Because size requirements sometimes change for each platform be sure to keep up with any changes.

 These are just the basics of how to personalize stock photos to make them fit your brand.
 You can create your own unique photos for your blog posts without being a graphic designer.
 Start simply and learn as you go.

 This post may contain affiliate links.
 I only recommend products or services